ScanGov/docs/_pages/about.md

   - /about.html
 ---

-ScanGov is a [Civic Hacking Agency](https://civichackingagency.org) project to spread awareness about the importance of government digital service best practices.
+ScanGov is a [Civic Hacking Agency](https://civichackingagency.org) project to spread awareness about the importance of government digital experience best practices.

 ## Contact